Cindy and Bert: Early career

 Gusenberger and Berger started singing together in 1965, and were married in 1967.
 They signed a recording contract in 1969, with singles being regularly issued, notably "Der Hund von Baskerville", an unlikely cover version of Black Sabbath's "Paranoid" which has become a collector's curiosity.
-Their most successful period came between 1972 and 1975 when they placed eight singles on the German chart, including their biggest hit "Immer wieder Sonntags" which reached #3.
+Their most successful period came between 1972 and 1975 when they placed eight singles on the West German chart, including their biggest hit "Immer wieder Sonntags" which reached #3.

 Eurovision Song Contest

-Cindy and Bert's first attempt to represent Germany at Eurovision came in 1972, when "Geh' die Straße" finished in second place in the national selection.
+Cindy and Bert's first attempt to represent (West) Germany at Eurovision came in 1972, when "Geh' die Straße" finished in second place in the national selection.
 The following year they performed two songs in the final, but could only manage eighth and ninth place.
 They got their chance in 1974 when, unusually for Germany by internal selection, their song "Die Sommermelodie" was chosen as the country's entry for the 19th Eurovision Song Contest, held in Brighton, England, on 6 April.
 "Die Sommermelodie" had been considered a particularly weak song choice by German observers.
 It also happened to have been chosen for a contest which featured a number of already internationally established performers (Olivia Newton-John, Gigliola Cinquetti, Mouth and MacNeal), and launched the winning group ABBA into global superstardom, so its poor showing – one of four songs to share last place – did not come as a surprise.
 Cindy and Bert entered the German selection again in 1978, their two songs finishing fourth and fifth.